-Based on the Portuguese draft legislation, penalties that are expected to apply are as follows:
+Based on the Portuguese draft legislation, the following penalties are expected to apply:

-- Failure to report or delay in reporting by intermediaries/ relevant taxpayers, including proof that the arrangement was already reported in another EU Member State or by another intermediary/relevant taxpayer - from €6,000 to €80,000 - Comissions or inaccuracies in the reported information from €2,000 to €60,000 - Failure to provide or delay in providing additional information from €3,000 to €80,000
+- Failure to report or delay in reporting by intermediaries/ relevant taxpayers, including proof that the arrangement was already reported in another EU Member State or by another intermediary/relevant taxpayer - range from €6,000 to €80,000. - ▶ Omissions or inaccuracies in the reported information range from €2,000 to €60,000. - ► Failure to provide or delay in providing additional information range from €3,000 to €80,000.

-The payment of the penalty does not waive the compliance with the reporting obligations.
+The payment of the penalty does not waive the obligation to comply with the reporting obligations.